What is managed retreat?

 And where do people go after?
 There is no systematic effort by these programs to track relocations.
 Relocation assistance can be provided (e.g. funding or building new apartments) but this is not required for voluntary participants [9].
 Unfortunately, even after relocation, people can still be in a flood-risk zone.
 After the superstorm Sandy (2012), 20% of the relocated residents from Staten Island (New York) moved to a flood-risk zone [10].

 So what about wildfires, the other major climate risk in the US?
-Buy-out programs, like described above, have not yet been implemented in wildfire areas, nor has wholesale moving (i.e. moving an entire community).
-Some local communities have tried to develop their own program but with limited success [11].
-On the contrary, there is even a net influx of people moving towards fire-risk zones [12].
+Buy-out programs, like described above, have only been recently implemented for wildfire events in 2025, but only in California.
+[11] However wholesale moving (i.e. moving an entire community) has not been implemented anywhere yet.
+Some local communities have tried to develop their own program but with limited success [12].
+On the contrary, there is even a net influx of people moving towards fire-risk zones [13].

 Justice concerns